By Tyler Litton, MD

 Peer Reviewed

 Stroke is among the costliest disorders in the world for both individuals and society.
-Every hour of an evolving stroke kills 120 million neurons, destroys 830 billion synapses and degrades …
+Every hour of an evolving stroke kills 120 million neurons, destroys 830 billion …

 By Katherine Nixon, MD